opnsense/docs/source/manual/settingsmenu.rst

 Alternate Hostnames                            Alternate, valid hostnames (to avoid false positives in
                                                referrer/DNS rebinding protection).
 HTTP Compression                               Reduces size of transfer, at the cost of slightly higher CPU usage.
+Access log                                     Log all access to the Web GUI for debugging/analysis.
+Server Log                                     Display all web GUI errors in the main system log.
-Enable access log                              Log all access to the Web GUI (for debugging/analysis) Listen interfaces                              Can be used to limit interfaces on which the Web GUI can be accessed.
+Listen interfaces                              Can be used to limit interfaces on which the Web GUI can be accessed.
                                                This allows freeing the interface for other services, such as HAProxy.
 HTTP_REFERER enforcement check                 The origins of requests are checked in order to provide some